Bernstein-Szeg\H{o} measures in the plane: Introduction

 then the polynomials

 are orthonormal elements in the space $\sPt_{N,M}[x,y]$ when $N\geq n$, $M\geq m$.
 The natural question now is whether we can extend this set to a complete orthonormal basis of the space $\sPt_{N,M}[x,y]$.
-Note that we have already used the stable Fej\'er-Riesz factor for the inverse of the weight, and we need $n_0$ new quantities to construct the complement.
-It turns out that the spaces introduced in \cite{GeI2} for the Bernstein-Szeg\H{o} measures on the bi-circle can be used to answer this question.
-If $p(x,w)\neq0$ for $x\in[-1,1]$ and $|w|\leq 1$, we can look at the spaces $\sPt_{k,l;\Tset^2}[z,w]$ of orthogonal polynomials for the measure
+Note that we have already used the stable Fej\'er--Riesz factor for the inverse of the weight, and we need $n_0$ new quantities to construct the complement.
+It turns out that the spaces introduced in \cite{GeI2} for the Bernstein--Szeg\H{o} measures on the bi-circle can be used to answer this question.
+If $p(x,w)\neq0$ for $x\in[-1,1]$ and $|w|\leq 1$, we can look at the spaces $\sPt_{k,\ell;\Tset^2}[z,w]$ of orthogonal polynomials for the measure